febus982/k3s-cluster/docs/load_balancers.md

 We need to do these operations by turning on one PI at a time, otherwise the `raspberrypi.local` name will collide.

+_PLEASE: If you know of a way of customising the PI hostname automatically in Raspberry OS let me know so I can add it to this guide_

 Start the first PI, it will become available on `raspberrypi.local` hostname (default pi user password is `raspberry`).
 Run:

 ```bash